finbourne/lusid-sdk-java-preview/sdk/docs/PersonsApi.md

 # **getAllPersonAccessMetadata**
 > Map&lt;String, List&lt;AccessMetadataValue&gt;&gt; getAllPersonAccessMetadata(idTypeScope, idTypeCode, code, effectiveAt, asAt)

-[EXPERIMENTAL] GetAllPersonAccessMetadata: Get Access Metadata rules for a Person
+[EARLY ACCESS] GetAllPersonAccessMetadata: Get Access Metadata rules for a Person

 Pass the Scope and Code of the Person identifier along with the person code parameter to retrieve the associated Access Metadata